dojo/widgets/README.md

 - All widgets are supported in all evergreen browsers (Chrome, Edge, Firefox, IE11+, and Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).

 - All widgets are designed to be accessible.
+If custom ARIA semantics are required, widgets have an `aria` property that may be passed an object with custom `aria-*` attributes.

 - All widgets are fully themeable.
 Example themes are available in the [@dojo/themes](https://github.com/dojo/themes) repository.